 The entire journey would take about 5 hours and then come full circle back to the MBA at about 10PM.

-To enjoy the parade from more than one perspective you can watch the start of the procession at the MBA and then migrate over to the intersection of Jalan Burma and Jalan Perak.
+It is possible to enjoy the parade from more than one vantage point.
+Therefore, you can watch the start of the procession at the MBA.
+Additionally, migrate over to the intersection of Jalan Burma and Jalan Perak.
 As a result, you can view the procession for a second time as it comes back around.
-Additionally, the daylight is fading by then and some of the floats are more spectacular as the sun is going down.
+Furthermore, the daylight is fading by then and some of the floats are more spectacular as the sun is going down.

-Most of the significant Buddhist organizations from Pulau Penang and the mainland participated in the Wesak Day Procession 2017 with their own floats.
+Buddhist organizations from Pulau Penang and the mainland participate in the Wesak Day Procession with their own floats.
 As a result, many of the floats were extraordinary and also meticulously decorated with statues of the Buddha, water fountains and flowers.
 Additionally, their members followed alongside the floats handing out Buddhist flags, flowers and candy.

 Buddhist Flags for Wesak Day

-Another very prominent feature of the Wesak Day Procession Penang 2017 was the Buddhist flags.
+Another very prominent feature of the Wesak Day Procession Penang was the Buddhist flags.
 However, the Buddhist flag was originally designed in 1885 in Colombo, Sri Lanka and it is a non sectarian flag.
-The five colors of the flag are blue, red, yellow, white and orange.
+Additionally, the five colors of the flag are blue, red, yellow, white and orange.

 George Town, Penang is world famous for its multicultural festivals and diversity.
 Therefore, the Wesak Day Procession is a very significant part of the Penang festivals.
 Indeed, it serves as the apex of the Wesak Day celebrations in Penang which are dedicated to commemorating the life and achievements of Gautama Buddha.